-- (7a) As part of an individualized academic plan with prior approval by the Dean for Students and/or SPARC, up to 4 credits of Phase 3 research elective course work may be taken by a student in Phase 1 or Phase 2 to count toward Phase 3 graduation requirements. - (7b) Longitudinal electives - (7b.1) Phase 2 students are not eligible to take longitudinal electives - (7b.2) Phase 3 students are permitted to take only 1 longitudinal course per semester
+- (7a) As part of an individualized academic plan with prior approval by the Dean for Students and/or SPARC, up to 4 credits of Phase 3 research elective course work may be taken by a student in Phase 1 or Phase 2 to count toward Phase 3 graduation requirements. - (7b) Low Credit Density (LCD) electives - (7b.1) Phase 2 students are not eligible to take LCD electives. - (7b.2) Phase 3 Low Credit Density (LCD) longitudinal courses are defined as courses scheduled for an average of 0.25 credits per week or less. - (7b.3) A student may be enrolled in a maximum of one LCD and one standard course simultaneously. - (7b.4) If enrolling in multiple LCD courses, total credit load for a student cannot exceed 1 credit per week.